Loans to euro zone private sector slump in August

-FRANKFURT Loans to the private sector in the euro zone fell more than expected in August, dragged down by meager credit flows in the region's recession-stricken and debt-scarred south.
+FRANKFURT Loans to the private sector in the euro zone fell more than expected in August, dragged down by meagre credit flows in the region's recession-stricken and debt-scarred south.

 The flow of loans to non-financial firms fell by 10 billion euros after rising by 8 billion euros in July, Thursday's data from the European Central Bank showed.
 Lending to companies was particularly weak in Spain and Italy while it grew in most of the euro zone's core countries.